tbang618/RustGuides/Rustlings/Rustlings2.md

 // nice_size == [2, 3, 4]
 ```

 The `&` symbol is Rust's **reference operator**, which gets or "borrows" the value of a variable.
-This is the same as C's reference operator (`&`), which gets the memory address of a variable.
+This is *not* the same as C's reference operator (`&`), which gets the memory address of a variable.
+It might be better to think of Rust's reference operator as returning a smart pointer to the owned value.

 Here `&a[1 ..
-4]` means "go to the location" of `a` and get the "first up-to fifth" objects of the sequence to which `a` "points"; this slice contains four objects (remember Rust uses zero-indexing).
+4]` means "go to the location" of `a` and get the "first up-to fourth" objects (remember Rust uses zero-indexing) of the sequence `a`; this slice contains four objects .

 ### 5. Tuples
 A **tuple** is a Rust's other primitive **compound type** that consists of elements that may be of *different* types.
 Like arrays, tuples are of fixed size.